-During February 1996, the Company entered into an agreement with Dell Marketing, L.P., a subsidiary of Dell Computer Corporation ("Dell"), pursuant to which the Company was appointed as a Dell authorized "Remarketer/Integrator."
+During February 1996, the Company entered into an agreement with Dell Marketing, L.P., a subsidiary of Dell Computer Corporation ("Dell"), pursuant to which the Company was appointed as a Dell authorized "Remarketer/Integrator.
 Dell is one of the leading manufacturers of personal computers and other related computer products in the world.
 Pursuant to the agreement, Dell will manufacture Dell computers containing the Company's C3XTM credit card activated control system.
 See "Business Procurement."
 These products will be sold to the Company by Dell either for resale by the Company to its customers or for licensing by the Company to its customers.
 The Company is entitled to a discount off of the list price of the Dell products being purchased from Dell.
-Dell may ship the complete computer system (including the integrated C3XTM control device) directly to the Company.
+Dell may ship the complete computer system (including the integrated C3XTM control device) directly to the Company's customer on a COD basis and remit the applicable discount to the Company.
 The agreement has initial term of one year and is cancelable by either party upon thirty days notice.
 Through June 30, 1996, the Company ordered 25 computer systems from Dell.